 Set up an automatic payment plan

 If there are any bills that your company regularly pays each month, consider setting up an automatic payment plan so you don’t have to worry about forgetting when they’re due.
 It can be tedious having to locate which invoices need to be paid every time it’s time to make a deposit or pay outstanding expenses.
-You will also save money on late fees and any other penalties that might come with missing the deadline for monthly payments.
+You can also have an expense report software to help you track your expenses and save money on late fees and any other penalties that might come with missing the deadline for monthly payments.

 With this method, you only need to do the work of signing up once.
 Afterward, all that needs to happen is to keep track of when your next “auto-payment date” is coming up so you know what needs to be paid then rather than keeping track of each individual bill.
 Since some bills change every month, you will need to update the information on file about which bills are paid automatically and when.
 This can make things a lot easier, especially if you aren’t great at remembering everything on your own.